NAR All Breed Judges

 Jeri Zottoli is a life long resident of the central Pennsylvania area, living the past 34 years in the state’s capital Harrisburg.
-She lives with her husband of 10 years Dan and their cats – 5 Birmans (4 neutered/spayed, 1 whole female), 3 Maine Coons (2 neuters, 1 whole female), 2 Bombay neuters, 2 Scottish Fold neuters – a 6 year old Pug and a 14 year old sun conure parrot.
+She lives with her husband of 16 years, Dan, and their cats – 2 Maine Coons, 1 Birman (spay) and 5 Bombays and a 12 year old Pug.
 Jeri had retired after 31 years of state employment, 20 years with the state’s parole board dealing with inmates and parolees.
-She has recently returned to work part-
+She is currently self-

 Euphoria Cattery was registered with CFA in 1977 when Jeri began breeding Siamese, then Oriental Shorthairs, Bombays and Burmese.
-In 1994 Jeri got her first Birman and has been breeding Birmans on a small scale since then.
+In 1994 Jeri got her first Birman.
 Jeri has also bred Persians (tabby) and Maine Coons, and has exhibited Cornish Rex, American Shorthairs, Japanese Bobtails, Abyssinian and Korats, including numerous Regional and National winners.
 She no longer breeds Birmans, but has re-

 Walter Hutzler – AB